 GED Language Arts test format

-The GED Reasoning through Language Arts subtest has various question types such as multiple-choice, fill-in-the-blank, drop-down, drag-and-drop, and extended response.
+The GED Reasoning through Language Arts subtest has various question types such as multiple-choice, fill-in-the-blank, draggable, and extended response.
 Let’s take a closer look:

 Multiple-choice: These questions usually have four option choices, generally labeled A through D. You will have to click on the best answer choice.